Higher Education Research and Development Society of Australasia

 The purpose of the prize is to encourage students to disseminate their work at national and international higher education conferences.
 Applicants must be presenting a showcase at the HERDSA conference in order to be eligible for this prize.

-All digital posters are eligible for this prize and eligible for one of up to three prizes to a total of AUD$1000.
+All posters are eligible for this prize and eligible for one of up to four prizes to a total of AUD$1100.
 The purpose of these prizes is to promote and recognise excellence in the ability to visually communicate ideas, findings or outcomes related to tertiary education.

 Posters will be assessed by conference delegates – on both the ability to visually communicate as well as on the academic content of the poster.
 The best poster prizes will be awarded to the posters that receive the highest number of votes.